 Painting this iguana in full sun offered a chance to work with light, shade, shadow and reflected light.
 Though it is still unfinished, the subject brought lots of examples into our awareness.

 Beach Leaves, Unfinished

 I started this painting when we went to the beach – and now that I’m ready to do some finishing, I don’t see the need.
 Funny how that happens.
 I deliberately selected an a very loose analogous palette that included just four paints: New Gamboge, Nickel Azo yellow, Ultramarine Turquoise and Cobalt blue.
-I very much enjoy the simplicity of this palette and thought I thought I would miss the reds or magentas, I don’t.
+I very much enjoy the simplicity of this palette and thought I thought I would miss the magentas, I don’t.
 This was painted plein aire just taking on the leaves among the trees all around us.

 Palm and Water

 A few weeks later, in February I enjoyed a visit from my sister and brother in law that included, again a trip to the beach and my favorite spot there.
 Along the path to the beach is a slow moving river and I loved the drooping, dying palm frond that graced the rippling water – rich with golds and greens and slivers of sky reflection.
 With my photo on my iphone, I left them to explore other trails and the warm Pacific while I found a spot in the bar and ordered an Imperial Light over hielo (ice).
 With my sketchbook, watercolors and intermittent glances at my iphone photo – I painted.

 To me it speaks of life and death, and I do love this painting.

 Orchid Pigments 1 and 2

 The first day of my March Intensive was set up to explore the pigments we have – and I did a demo of an orchid using about fourteen of my varied pigments, explaining each in terms of color, intensity and how it behaves – what it does in a wash.
 What fun we had with this!
 I even used some Cad orange and Manganese blue!